Scottish-Tech-Army/Volunteer-app/API_DEVELOPMENT.md

 [Cron jobs](https://en.wikipedia.org/wiki/Cron) are bits of code that can run regularly in the background to carry out things that need to be done repeatedly on a schedule (rather than code that's triggered by a user request, like most of our API).

 These are stored in the `/api/cron-jobs` directory.
-Please see instructions at the end of the [Subsequent run](#subsequent-run) section above on how to run these scripts.
+Please see instructions at the end of the [Subsequent run](README.md#subsequent-run) section of the README on how to run these scripts.

 We make use of cron jobs on the API server for a couple of things: